Cisco Email Security

 1. Name the user.

 2. Define the user role.
-You can select from the Predefined Roles, or choose from your Custom Roles such as the role you created in Creating a Role.
+Select from the Predefined Roles or choose from Custom Roles, such as the role created in Creating a Role.

-3. Confirm your passphrase (the password of the account you are logged into).
+3. Confirm the passphrase (the password of the authenticated account).

 5. Click Submit to create the user.